Ammarpad/OutreachyProject/README.md

 6. **power_stations.py**
 	- This modules extracts data from articles about Power stations on Wikipedia.
 7. **find\_a\_grave-id.py**
 	- This modules works with [Find a Grave][7] dentifier.
-This value is also extracted from Wikipedia and basic validation is applied.
-The value is then exported to the corresponfing item of the wiki page as a [Find A Grave memorial ID ][P535] claim statement.
-It, by default, loops this [relevant category][8] on English Wikipedia
+The relevant value is also extracted from Wikipedia and basic validation is applied.
+It is then exported to the corresponfing item of the wiki page as a [Find A Grave memorial ID ][P535] claim statement.
+The script, by default, loops through this [relevant category][8] on English Wikipedia
 8. **Next**
 9. **Next**
 10. **Next**